Gavin Lux: Career

+Los Angeles Dodgers

 Minor leagues

 The Los Angeles Dodgers selected Lux in the first round, with the 20th pick overall selection, of the 2016 Major League Baseball draft.
 Lux signed with the Dodgers for a $2.31 million signing bonus.
 The Dodgers assigned him to the Arizona League Dodgers to begin his professional career.
 At the end of the season he was promoted to the Ogden Raptors of the Pioneer Baseball League.
 Between the two levels, he played in 56 games, batting .296/.375/.399 with 21 RBIs.

 Lux got a late start on the 2017 season as he dealt with a rib issue in spring training.
 He was assigned to the Single-A Great Lakes Loons of the Midwest League on April 19.
 He played in 101 games for the Loons, hitting .244/.331/.362 with seven home runs, 39 RBIs, and 27 stolen bases.